n26/psd2-tpp-docs/doc/fallback-aisp.md

 Since our Fallback API is based on our original API for our mobile and web apps, there are a lot of security measures built-in.
 Many of these security measures track the end-user IP addresses and prevent frequent calls from different IP addresses for the same user (amongst other features, that we do not disclose for security reasons).
 If a TPP doesn't provide an end-user’s IP address with API requests requiring IP specification, or tries to manipulate or obfuscate IP addresses, such cases will be treated in accordance to our established security policies applied to the original API.

-> ⚠ According to PSD2 (Level1) Art.
+> :warning: According to PSD2 (Level1) Art.
 94 (1) we require the end-user IP to be specified with every end-user generated request.
 Monitoring end-user IPs on the N26 side is necessary to safeguard the prevention, investigation and detection of payment fraud.
 In case N26 security measures applied to the API detect unusual user-related activity, such cases will be processed in accordance with the established security policies, including (but not limited to) rate limiting, blocking request by IP and reporting such cases to the regulatory authorities.

-#### Data which should not be stored  ⚠
+#### Data which should not be stored  :warning:

 As per Art 22 (1), (2b) and Art 33(5a) of [Directive (EU) 2015/2366 of the European Parliament and of the Council with regard to regulatory technical standards for strong customer authentication and common and secure open standards of communication](https://eur-lex.europa.eu/legal-content/EN/TXT/?uri=uriserv:OJ.L_.2018.069.01.0023.01.ENG&toc=OJ:L:2018:069:TOC##d1e1565-23-1 "https://eur-lex.europa.eu/legal-content/EN/TXT/?uri=uriserv:OJ.L_.2018.069.01.0023.01.ENG&toc=OJ:L:2018:069:TOC##d1e1565-23-1") TPP should **NOT store the password** of users!